 Each of these TX state parks has its own unique qualities that make spending an entire day outdoors easy.

-Remember that no matter where you explore in Texas to always bring water as temperatures change frequently and some days have extremely hot temperatures.
+Also, before you go: remember that no matter where you explore in Texas, always bring water as temperatures change frequently and some days have extremely hot temperatures!

 Caddo Lake State Park

 Right outside the delightful town of Jefferson lies a park that has a strong reputation for being a favorite of many.

 As you drive down the large hill of the park, you quickly become welcomed by cypress trees that are positively coated in dripping Spanish moss.

 Grab your kayak and pull it into the waters of Caddo Lake to truly immerse yourself into the world of Caddo Lake State Park.

 As you paddle through miles of water, you can look up to be greeted by Spanish moss that trails from the highest points of the trees all the way down to the water.